L400-RTI/Training-material/modules/06 - Analytics.md

 We can't list all the capabitlities in this module, so we have chosen a list of functions and will walk you through each of them:

+- Multivariate anomoly detection
+- Scan operator
 - Geospacial analytics
 - Anomoly detection and forecasting
 - JSON and XML parsing

+#### Multivariate anomoly detection

+Multivariate anomaly detection in Microsoft Fabric Real-Time Intelligence leverages advanced machine learning models to monitor and analyze data streams with multiple interrelated variables.
+Unlike univariate methods that track anomalies in a single metric, this technique detects patterns across correlated variables to identify subtle, complex anomalies that might otherwise go unnoticed.
+It continuously learns the normal behavior of these variables in real-time and flags deviations that are statistically or behaviorally abnormal, offering deeper insights into operational, business, or IT systems.

+You can enable the built-in multivariate anomaly detection model by specifying a set of correlated metrics and a training window, after which Fabric automatically trains and applies the model.
+Configuration typically involves selecting key dimensions, defining a historical window for learning baseline behavior, and optionally tuning sensitivity thresholds.
+The system then produces an anomaly score or tag per time window, which can be visualized or acted upon through real-time dashboards, alerts, or downstream workflows.

+When using this feature, it's crucial to ensure that the selected metrics are indeed correlated; feeding unrelated signals can degrade the accuracy of anomaly detection.
+Data quality is another critical factor—missing values, outliers, or inconsistent time stamps can distort the learning process.
+Additionally, model sensitivity should be carefully calibrated to avoid false positives or missed anomalies, especially in high-volume data environments.
+Monitoring model drift and periodically retraining with updated data can help maintain detection accuracy as system behaviors evolve over time.

+Example usage of the multivariate anomoly detection can be found [here](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/multivariate-anomaly-detection)

+##### Key capabilities

+- Real-Time Processing
+  - Detect anomalies on streaming data in real time, enabling instant insights and rapid response to unusual system or business behaviors.

+- Multivariate Correlation Analysis
+  - Analyzes multiple interrelated metrics simultaneously, allowing detection of complex anomalies that univariate methods might miss.

+- No-Code Configuration
+  - Integrates seamlessly with the Fabric Real-Time Analytics pipeline with minimal setup—ideal for users without deep data science expertise.

+- Anomaly Scoring and Tagging
+  - Outputs structured anomaly scores and tags, enabling easy integration into alerting systems, dashboards, or downstream automation.

+- Customizable Sensitivity and Detection Windows
+  - Allows tuning of detection sensitivity, historical training windows, and data granularity to optimize performance for different scenarios.

+- Visual Anomaly Exploration
+  - Enables visualization of detected anomalies across metrics and time windows using Microsoft Fabric dashboards and Power BI integration.

+#### Scan operator

+The Scan operator in Microsoft Fabric Real-Time Intelligence is a powerful construct used in Real-Time Analytics pipelines to perform stateful operations across streaming data.
+It processes each incoming event in sequence while maintaining contextual memory (state) across events, enabling users to compute running aggregates, detect patterns, or flag anomalies over time.
+Unlike stateless transformations, the Scan operator allows for evaluating each event in the context of prior events—making it ideal for use cases like session tracking, cumulative computations, and real-time monitoring scenarios where temporal or sequential logic is required.

+To implement the Scan operator, users define a custom KQL-based expression within a streaming pipeline in Fabric.
+This expression typically includes a state declaration, initialization, update logic, and an optional output condition.
+When the pipeline runs, the Scan operator evaluates incoming events against the state logic in a user-defined, windowed, or continuous context.
+Developers can control how and when to emit results (e.g., only when a condition is met or on every event).
+The implementation is declarative and runs fully managed in Fabric, without requiring external compute resources or manual orchestration.

+When using the Scan operator, attention must be paid to state management—improper or unbounded state can lead to performance issues or memory overhead.
+Also, because Scan operates on event order, ensure that the input stream is time-ordered or logically grouped to avoid inconsistent outputs.
+Careful design of initialization and update logic is critical to avoid incorrect accumulation or event leakage.
+Additionally, watch for edge cases such as null values or out-of-order events, and always test the operator with representative data to validate its real-time behavior before deploying to production.

+##### Key capabilities

+- Stateful Event Processing
+  - Maintains and updates custom state across streaming events, enabling powerful context-aware logic.

+- Windowed and Continuous Mode Support
+  - Supports both fixed windows (time or event count) and continuous scanning, adaptable to various use cases.

+- Event-Level Granularity
+  - Operates on each individual event in real time, supporting high-frequency and low-latency data processing.

+- Flexible Output Conditions
+  - Emit results conditionally or on every event, supporting both event detection and continuous metric tracking.

+- Support for Complex Event Processing
+  - Useful for detecting sequences, computing rolling statistics, or implementing sessionization logic.

 #### Geospacial analytics